-I can’t remember much of what I saw in these tech documentaries, but a few key points have stood with me for about a decade now, one of them being that we live far behind where these tech corporations want us to be.
+I can’t remember much of what I saw in these tech documentaries, but a few key points have stood with me for a decade now, one of them being that we live far behind where these tech companies want us to be.
 You wouldn’t believe some of the things I saw: coffee tables acting as giant tablet hubs to the home, with apps to do just about anything; paint on walls, like the small one’s featured above most people’s hotplates in the kitchen, that acted as though it were a screen that you could view information such as the weather on.
 Don’t believe it?
 You wouldn’t if you are thinking the same type of screen technology we have on devices today, but this new technology is easier on the eye and far more energy efficient.
 What wasn’t revealed was whether or not they were drip feeding this new technology to us on purpose.
 Was it just to maximize their profits by making small changes each year or was it because they had to feed us bit by bit before they could afford to advance further?
-Possibly a bit of both.
-But one thing that is clear enough is that if the world is one day going to be anything like what these videos showed us it would look like 30 years from now, there are still a lot of technological advancements to come before we are anything close to what these corporations have already mapped out.
+Perhaps a bit of both.
+But one thing that is clear enough is that if the world is one day going to be anything like what these videos showed it would look 30 years from now, there are still a lot of technological advancements to come before we are anything close to what these corporations have already mapped out.

 I don’t have any vivid memories of virtual reality or mixed reality from the videos I watched back in those days, but my guess is that those two things are going to be a big part of our future.
 Like Google Glass, they aren’t necessarily having the best of starts to their introductory phase into the world, but seldom do big changes in the way we do things take off quickly.
 Most petrol heads can’t stand the idea of electric cars taking over the world but give it a few decades and they will.
 Was there anything easier to bully a couple of decades ago than a geek and now who doesn’t know how to use computers?
 You don’t need to consume the world, it will eventually consume you, no matter how stubborn you are, once the majority of people have their say.